medius-group/onboarding-docs/1_suite/1_initiation/060_deploy_qa_020_url.md

-## Important Instructions for Naming Your Tenant
+## Instructions for Naming Your Tenant: Follow these guidelines to prevent future issues.

 A Tenant is your dedicated space within our cloud-based system, where your company's data and applications are hosted.
 It is uniquely identified by the name you choose, which will be part of your system's URLs.

-**Please ensure you follow these guidelines to avoid any issues later.**

 1. **Naming for URLs**: The name you choose will be part of the URLs for both Test and Production Tenants.
 Note that Production will be activated at a later stage.